msadowski/msadowski.github.io/_posts/2019-06-25-ros-web-tutorial-pt1.md

 4. In terminal publish to /txt_msg topic: `rostopic pub /txt_msg std_msgs/String "data: 'Test message'"  -1`
 5. The message should appear in the span field that we created for this purpose

+**Warning**: pay attention to the messages when you launch the websocket.launch.
+If after opening the website file you get an error `failing WebSocket opening handshake ('WebSocket connection denied: origin 'null' not allowed')` then scroll down to the bottom of the page where I offer a simple workaround to this issue.

 ### Publishing on a topic

 Before we implement a virtual joystick let's create a function that we will use to publish a robot velocity: